rpreen/econ/README.md

 # Economics data analysis

-Some exploration of Bank of England, ONS, Halifax HPI, and Nationwide HPI data.
+Some exploration of Bank of England, ONS, Halifax, Nationwide, and Rightmove data.